home-assistant/architecture/adr/0017-hardware-screening-os.md

 It's allow to use some patches as long they only minimal touch the Kernel and marked for upstream.

-We support the board so long as possible with Updates as we don't have a downside and we have hardware to the sporadic Updates.
+We support the board so long as possible with Updates as we don't have a downside and we have hardware for the sporadic tests.
 If there comes the next generation, we provide updates for the old but don't recommend it anymore.

 If a board is not supported anymore, they get no Updates from Operating-System or Home Assistant Core and according ADR0015.
 It's recommended to update the Hardware to next Generation or a new Board.